Blow Your Cool!: Reception

 Cash Box magazine said "Australia's good rocking band is back with their most cohesive set to date.
 With help from LA’s Bangles and Dream Syndicate, the LP has an American flavor likely to touch off a tidal wave of interest at progressive retail outlets and alternative and/or adventurous radio."

+Faulkner said, "There's so many things that you wish you could do again.
+One would obviously be Blow Your Cool.
+If we could do that the way we see it should be – I mean, of course it was a very successful record and people love it, but for us personally it just felt like a missed opportunity, or we kind of fumbled the ball."